thinkshout/thinkshout/blog/_posts/2014-10-13-success-building-cmsless-production-sites-with-jekyll.md

 Our solution to this problem is multi-faceted...

 #### GitHub for content management

 Since all content for a Jekyll site is stored in text files (markdown, csv, HTML, etc.) all content can be managed from the GitHub interface.
 Alternatively there are tools like [Prose](prose.io) that are well integrated with Jekyll and allow for a more robust content editing experience.

+##### Complex content management with simple CSV inputs
-This allows for simple updates like changing text on a page, but can also allow for complex content management as is the case with Feeding Texas' [zip-code detail pages](http://www.feedingtexas.org/zip/78056/).
+Tools like Github allow for simple updates like changing text on a page, but can also allow for complex content management as is the case with Feeding Texas' [zip-code detail pages](http://www.feedingtexas.org/zip/78056/).
 These pages are generated from a CSV input that holds data for each zip code in Texas.
 The CSV file is processed when the site is built by a [custom Ruby plugin](https://github.com/thinkshout/feeding-texas/blob/master/_plugins/csv_to_page.rb) that creates a page for each zip code.
 From a content management standpoint, this means Feeding Texas can update hundreds of pages in 3 simple steps:

 1. Edit the CSV file with whatever tool they'd like (Excel, etc.)
 2. Copy and paste the contents of the file into the GitHub interface